Sanju126/sandeep_practice1/README.md

 # sandeep_practice1
-This is my first practice repository
+This is my first practice repository.
+Yes I can update here.